-Content formatting
+6. Content formatting

 Besides subheadings, make use of other formatting options to make your pages more appealing to the eye.

-Crawlers are able to tell if formatting work has been done on the page but most important of all, don’t forget that the user experience is what it matters most and this is where you should concentrate all your efforts.
+Crawlers are able to tell if formatting work has been done on the page but most important of all, don’t forget that the user experience is what matters most and this is where you should concentrate all your efforts.

 They serve four major purposes:

-First, they give users an easy way to read more about a certain topic.
+- First, they give users an easy way to read more about a certain topic.

-Second, they act as pointers to search engines so that they crawl and discover more pages from your website.
+- Second, they act as pointers to search engines so that they crawl and discover more pages from your website.

-Third the anchor text of the internal links is used by search engines as a ‘guide’ on what the linking page is about.
+- Third, the anchor text of the internal links is used by search engines as a ‘guide’ on what the linking page is about.

 - Fourth, it’s a great way to make search engines differentiate the important pages of your website from the rest.
 This is useful in cases you want to improve the ranking of a page for specific keywords.

 Best practices when using internal links

-Use internal links only when they are useful for users.
+- Use internal links only when they are useful for users.
 Don’t just add internal links for the sake of having links to a page.

 - Vary the anchor text.
 While as mentioned above it is ok to use optimized anchor text for your links, don’t overdo it but try to vary the anchor text.
-As a general rule of thumb, over optimization is never good.
+As a general rule of thumb, over-optimization is never good.

-Don’t just link to old posts from new posts but try to go back and edit older posts and add links to newer posts.
+- Don’t just link to old posts from new posts but try to go back and edit older posts and add links to newer posts.

-So far in the process I have described the technical SEO aspects of optimizing a page or post but this should not in any way reduce the importance of the actual page content.
+So far in the process, I have described the technical SEO aspects of optimizing a page or post but this should not in any way reduce the importance of the actual page content.

 Make no mistake, the quality of the content is the biggest SEO factor of all.

-I have said it many times in the past: a website with great content will perform good in search rankings with or without SEO.
-A website with great content and good SEO will perform great in search.
+“A website with great content will perform well in search rankings with or without SEO.
+A website with great content and good SEO will perform great in search.”

 What is good content?

 Search engines have become so intelligent in the way they interpret user behavior and they can identify what users like and what they don’t.